No love lost between Trump and Biden as inauguration looms

 “Can you imagine Jimmy Carter, walking by someone who needs something and just keep walking?”
 Biden asked.
 “Can you imagine Jimmy Carter referring to someone by the way they look or the way they talk?
 I can’t.”
 In what appeared to be an implicit criticism of Trump’s character and leadership style, Biden said this of Carter: “The rest of the world looks to us … and he was worth looking to.”

-On Thursday, in another repudiation of Trump, Biden awarded one of America’s highest civilian honors to Liz Cheney, the former Republican congresswoman from Wyoming who split with Trump over his refusal to accept the result of the 2020 election.
+In another repudiation of Trump, Biden on Thursday awarded one of America’s highest civilian honors to Liz Cheney, the former Republican congresswoman from Wyoming who split with Trump over his refusal to accept the result of the 2020 election.
 She was the vice chair of the bipartisan congressional committee that investigated the January 6, 2021, mob attack on Congress.
 Cheney, who lost her House seat to a Trump-backed primary challenger, got a prolonged standing ovation at the White House when she received the Presidential Citizens Medal for “putting the American people over party.”

 Capitol Hill Republicans are threatening to investigate Cheney over her role in probing Trump.
 And there is speculation that Biden could offer her a preemptive pardon to shield her from criminal prosecution by the incoming Justice Department — even though there is no indication that she broke the law.

+“Because of the death of President Jimmy Carter, the Flag may, for the first time ever during an Inauguration of a future President, be at half mast.
+Nobody wants to see this, and no American can be happy about it.
+Let’s see how it plays out.
+MAKE AMERICA GREAT AGAIN!”
+Trump posted on Truth Social on Friday while waiting for the House to elect a speaker.

+Asked if the Biden administration was reconsidering lowering the flags, White House press secretary Karine Jean-Pierre said no.

-Trump, meanwhile, isn’t holding back.
-Despite Biden’s implicit rebuke, he again sought to blur the truth about the New Orleans truck terror attack in which 14 people were killed.
+And despite Biden’s implicit rebuke, Trump again sought to blur the truth about the New Orleans truck terror attack in which 14 people were killed.
 “With the Biden ‘Open Border’s Policy’ I said, many times during Rallies, and elsewhere, that Radical Islamic Terrorism, and other forms of violent crime, will become so bad in America that it will become hard to even imagine or believe,” Trump wrote on his Truth Social network.
 “That time has come, only worse than ever imagined.
 Joe Biden is the WORST PRESIDENT IN THE HISTORY OF AMERICA, A COMPLETE AND TOTAL DISASTER.”

 Trump isn’t wrong to raise the possibility that terrorists could infiltrate the US over the southern border.
 Biden’s own Homeland Security Department warned of this exact scenario earlier this year.
 But the president-elect is also misleadingly implying that the attack on New Orleans is such an example.
 In fact, it’s a sign of something that worries the FBI even more — an attack carried out by an American citizen who appears to have been inspired by ISIS to carry out carnage of his own volition.

-Note: This story has been updated Friday with additional developments.